wallabag/android-app/README.md

 width="200"
     hspace="10" vspace="10">

+wallabag is a self hosted read-it-later app.
+Unlike other services, wallabag is free and open source.
 wallabag for Android is a companion app for [wallabag](https://www.wallabag.org).
 wallabag is available on the Google Play Store and F-Droid.